-- One stand volunteer per time slot will be asked to be the stand's safety person.
-This entails looking out for the other two volunteers, ensuring you all take breaks, and intervening if an attendee is being persistent. - Posters with information on safety and conduct will be at the stand, and safety information about our mixer will be on flyers.
+- One stand volunteer per time slot will be asked to be the stand's safety leader.
+This entails looking out for the other two volunteers, ensuring you all take breaks, and intervening if an attendee is being persistent. - Information on safety and conduct will be visible around the stand.
 This is to remind attendees what behaviour is deemed appropriate.